 Knowing this, it makes sense that your neck may have problems from time to time.
 One of the most serious conditions involving your neck bones is a bulging disc.

 If you’ve ever looked closely at the neck bones of a turkey or chicken, you’ve no doubt seen how all these small vertebral bones connect to make the spine.
 Muscles, ligaments, and tendons connect each vertebrae to the next.
 Vertebrae are ring-shaped, giving your spine a hollow canal that encases and protects the millions of nerve fibers that form your spinal cord.

 You have 24 total vertebrae, and the uppermost seven are in your neck.
 The top part of your spine is the cervical spine.
 Below it is the thoracic spine, and below the thoracic spine is the lumbar spine.
 These three sections of your spine, along with the sacrum and coccyx (tailbone) below the lumbar region, form your spinal column.

-Between each vertebrae is a gel-filled disk that acts as a shock absorber and helps the spine move.
-A damaged disk, may bulge, pushing backwards into the spinal canal.
-The disk usually bulges toward one side of the canal (either right or left), which is why people with a bulging disc are likely to have pain and tingling on just one side of the body.
+Between each vertebrae is a gel-filled disc that acts as a shock absorber and helps the spine move.
+A damaged disc, may bulge, pushing backwards into the spinal canal.
+The disc usually bulges toward one side of the canal (either right or left), which is why people with a bulging disc are likely to have pain and tingling on just one side of the body.

-Some people incorrectly use the terms bulging disk and herniated disk interchangeably.
-A herniated disk is a fully ruptured disk.
-Bulging disks can eventually become herniated disks.
+Some people incorrectly use the terms bulging disc and herniated disc interchangeably.
+A herniated disc is a fully ruptured disc.
+Bulging discs can eventually become herniated discs.

-Spinal disks absorb a lot of wear and tear.
+Spinal discs absorb a lot of wear and tear.
 Over time, they start to degenerate and weaken.
-Degenerative disk disease is the most common cause of bulging disks, often resulting in spinal osteoarthritis.
-Other factors that can cause or contribute to bulging disks include:
+Degenerative disc disease is the most common cause of bulging discs, often resulting in spinal osteoarthritis.
+Other factors that can cause or contribute to bulging discs include:

 - strain or injury